HES-XPLAIN/dimlpfidex/doc.md

 - add JSON templates for every executable in order to be usable for users
 - Explain how to write a list type (with "")

-#### Parameters:
-- add a description of every parameter including its data type, its importance (mandatory or optional) and what it is used for

-#### Add execution examples:
-- For JSON and CLI

 #### TO BE TESTED
 - Test if a non-conventionnal path is handled (if an exception is thrown at runtime start) when **trying to use a linux path in a Windows env**

-### Dimlp params
-- If you want to train dimlp with an error or accuracy threshold stopping criterion and without beeing stopped by a number of iterations, you have to put a big number in nb_epochs.
-- Il est important de préciser que pour dimlpPred, dimlpCls et dimlpRul il faut avoir entraîné avec dimlpTrn et pas avec dimlpBT et que pour densCls il faut avoir entraîné avec dimlpBT et pas avec dimlpTrn !

 ### Note in case performance decrease for fidexGloRules
 - We have moved  the "return false" in fidexAlgo after the rule extraction and stats computation.
 We did it for Fidex but it could have a computational cost.